 Useful Tips & Resources

 It might seem counterintuitive to get thin ski socks, but while thicker material often translates to more warmth, they can also get in the way of your boots.

 Modern ski boots and liners have gotten better over the years.
-That allows you to not need an extremely thick or warm sock.
+That allows you not to need an extremely thick or warm sock.
 Your ski boot also acts as a line of defense against the snow and cold.

-Other things to keep in mind when trying on and using ski socks are if they bunch up and how tightly they fit around your foot.
+When trying on and using ski socks, other things to keep in mind are if they bunch up and how tightly they fit around your foot.
 These two considerations go hand-in-hand.
 If you have a loosely fitting ski sock, there’s a good chance that it will bunch up while you’re skiing.